 So with charity.
 Christian charity is not a blind disregard of facts, a refusal to see things as they are, a condoning of the sins of others.
 It is the love of the sinner springing from the love of God, which necessitates the hatred of sin.
 There is a great deal of spurious charity in the world, making excuse for sin or explaining it away, devoid of strength and virility, and often mixed with insincerity and unreality.
 True Christian charity blends in perfect proportion justice and love.

 Thus, we might go on and see how every virtue involves the balancing and blending of characteristics that seem at first sight almost opposite, and thus embrace the whole many-sided nature of man and keep him exact and well-proportioned.
 There is more truth than we realize in the saying “Every vice is a virtue carried to extremes.”

 This article is adapted from a chapter in Fr.
-Maturin’s Christian Self-Mastery: How to Govern Your Thoughts, Discipline Your Will, and Achieve Balance in Your Spiritual Life.
-It is available as an ebook or paperback from Sophia Institute Press.
+Maturin’s Christian Self-Mastery: How to Govern Your Thoughts, Discipline Your Will, and Achieve Balance in Your Spiritual Life, available from Sophia Institute Press.